ropenscilabs/deposits/README.md

     ##     url : https://sandbox.zenodo.org/api/
     ## metadata: <none>

-A `deposits` client offers the following additional functions, listed here with default values for all parameters:
+A `deposits` client offers the following functions, listed here with names of parameters:

 1.  `ping()` to verify Authorization tokens;
 2.  `list_deposits()` to do just that;